 Total other income (expense), net consists of interest income, interest expense, and other income and expense.
 Interest income primarily consists of interest income on our cash, cash equivalents, and marketable securities.
-Interest expense primarily consists of interest on our convertible promissory notes, and in the three months ended March 31, 2020, a non-cash interest charge related to a beneficial conversion feature on a convertible note issued in January 2020.
+Interest expense during the six months ended primarily consisted of interest on our convertible promissory notes, and a non-cash interest charge related to a beneficial conversion feature on a convertible note that was issued in January 2020.
 Other income and expense consists of miscellaneous income and expenses not related to operating activities.